Amazon DynamoDB Connector Example¶

 Then drag and drop the

-operation.
+Propertymediators into the Design pane as mentioned in theaddtableoperation.
 The parameters available for configuring the Property mediator are as follows.

 Add the property mediator to capture the

-value.
-Please follow the steps given inlistdetails
+keyvalue.
+Please follow the steps given inlistdetailsoperation.- name : key

 -